sirnewton01/gojazz/README.md

 There are a minimal number of CLI commands for you to remember.
 You can use the DevOps Services web site to use the rest of the SCM capabilities.

+Gojazz should be suitable for many small to medium sized project.
+As a lightweight tool it lacks some of the more advanced "enterprise" features of the standard Jazz SCM clients.
+Notable omissions include symbolic links, platform-specific conversions of line terminators and the ability to script all of the SCM operations (e.g. accept, deliver).
+If it is not suitable for your project please try one of Jazz SCM client from jazz.net/downloads.

 ## Features

 +  Load the latest contents of a stream (no authentication required for public projects)